urvin-compliance/caracal/README.md

 Page numbers can be added to the footer via the `page_numbers` method.
 The method accepts optional parameters for controlling the alignment, label and size of the text.

-*Page numbers are turned off by default.*
+*Page numbers are turned off by default, but they supercede the `.footer` when turned on.*

 ```ruby
 docx.page_numbers true do